arjish/PreTrainedFullLibrary_FewShot/README.md

    - --gamma: L2 regularization constant: `0.5`
    - --linear: Use for a linear NN architecture (no hidden layer)
    - --nol2: Use to get rid of L2 regularization
+   - --soft: Use for soft bagging when applying ensemble method, otherwise hard bagging